domdomegg/shrolebot/README.md

 # Secret Hitler Role Bot

-A Facebook Messenger chatbot that allows users to allocate roles randomly for the game Secret Hitler.
+A chatbot that allows users to allocate roles for the board game Secret Hitler, using the AWS serverless platform.

+Currently has integrations for Facebook Messenger and Telegram, and uses AWS Lambda, DynamoDB and CloudFormation.
+Can deploy seperately to segregated dev and prod environments.

 ## Dependencies